-CPSY 594 Proposal Writing 1

-CPSY 595 Master's Thesis Research (Satisfactory 2

-completion of a thesis-a minimum of

-2 semester hours and maximum of 9

-semester hours is required)
+III rescureity One of the following, with a grade of B or better: CPSY 531 Research Methods and Statistics II 3 CPSY 537 Qualitative Research Methods 2 And CPSY 594 Proposal Writing (students who took CPSY 531 take 1 semester hour of Proposal Writing; students who took CPSY 537 take 2 semester hours of Proposal Writing) 1-2 CPSY 595 Master's Thesis Research (Satisfactory completion of a thesis-a minimum of 2 semester hours and maximum of 9 semester hours is required) 2

-During their final 15 months of a Marriage, Couple, and Family Therapy (MCFT) Program, students are involved in direct clinical work with individuals, couples, families, and groups.
+During the final 15 months of the program, students are involved in direct clinical work with individuals, couples, families, and groups.
 One semester of practicum is followed by three semesters of internship, moving students toward increasingly independent practice.
 There are select agencies in Portland and its surrounding areas that are well-suited for training in family therapy.
-Lewis & Clark faculty and staff work closely with agency supervisors to ensure positive and appropriate placement of MCFT students.
+Lewis & Clark faculty and staff work closely with agency supervisors to ensure positive and appropriate practicum/internship placement of MCFT students.
+In addition, MCFT students spend one semester of practicum and two semesters of internship at the Lewis & Clark Community Counseling Center under the supervision of program faculty.

 While in their practicum and internship, MCFT students must complete at least 500 hours of direct client contact, half of which must be relational (with couples and families).
-Students participate in weekly individual and group supervision, which relies heavily on "raw data," including video tape and live observation of students' clinical work.
+Students participate in weekly individual and group supervision, which relies heavily on "raw data," including video and live observation of students' clinical work.

-Prior to enrollment in a practicum or internship, students must complete a portfolio of their work in the program, including coursework, field work, and other professional activities.
-More information is available in the program handbook, available online.
+Concurrently with internship, students must complete a professional portfolio.
+More information is in the program handbook, available online.